othyn/laravel-migrate-to-sql/README.md

 ## Todo

+-   Implement matrix testing for all supported Laravel versions.
+Or, perhaps instead branching versions so the paired version of the orchestra test framework can be appropriately used for the Laravel version that is being tested, instead of having a universal plugin.
+At which point it may be worth aligning the semver version of the project with the Laravel version for easy user reference.
 -   Currently I'm using my own forked version of `doctrine/sql-formatter` with a [PR'd change](https://github.com/doctrine/sql-formatter/pull/73).
 If or once this is merged, then the `repositories` key in `composer.json` can be removed, and the package updated to version `1.1.x`.
 -   Wait for GitHub actions to formally introduce official support for dynamic code coverage badges, or implement [something like this](https://github.com/marketplace/actions/dynamic-badges) that can parse out from a phpunit coverage report.
 For now, its manual.